CICS110/CICS110.github.io/main/lectures/17_Recursion/Jared/index.md

 `foo()` is not called when `bar()` is defined (a function is not run when it is defined).
 When `bar()` is called (and run), `foo()` has been defined globally, so the `foo()` within the `bar()` call can be found (when the code looks globally).
 If the global `bar()` call was before `foo()` was defined, this would not work.

 **We could ask**: If a function can call a function that has not yet been defined, can a function ... call itself?

-(Run this one locally in a sandbox project so that you can kill it with control-c)
+(Run this one locally in a sandbox project so that you can kill it with control-c.)
 ```py
 def foo():
   print("foo")